mswat5/DSA_/Learnings.md

     for(int i=0;i<n;i++) if(a[i]==maxi) a[i]=-1;
     cout<<*max_element(a.begin(),a.end()); //now the new max element will be our second largest coz we've backed the largest one

+and iske alawa     sets ka use krke bhi {EASIEST}